Stability criteria for positive semigroups on ordered Banach spaces: Spectral stability of resolvent positive operators

 \section{Spectral stability of resolvent positive operators}

 In this section, we characterize the condition $s(A)<0$ for resolvent positive operators acting on ordered Banach spaces with generating and normal cones.
-In view of the preceding discussion, this helps in many cases to establish exponential stability of linear systems.
+In view of the preceding discussion, this is relevant in order to establish uniform exponential stability of linear systems.
 Characterizations under different assumptions on the cone will be given in the subsequent sections.